TO DIE FOR

 EXCERPT

 People.
 She had to be around people.
 If she went home, another monster might be waiting.
-Zoe wouldn't risk it--not until she had control firmly in her hands.
-Not until she could face whatever hell awaited her with dignity and strength.
+Zoe wouldn’t risk it—not until she had control firmly in her hands, not until she could face whatever hell awaited her with dignity and strength.
+Having her .38 in ready reach wouldn’t be bad either.

 Gun trumped knife every time.
-Too bad she'd gotten out of the habit of carrying the weapon.
+Too bad she’d gotten out of the habit of carrying the weapon.
 Zoe would rectify that once she got home.
-Being without threat had made her lackadaisical.
-If she wasn't diligent...
+Being without threat had made her careless.
+If she wasn’t diligent…

 Dead.
 She'd be dead.